flyx/libyaml_constructor/Readme.md

                            default: ${file without ext}_loading.{h,c}.

-In your code, you need to *annotate* certain structures so that libyaml_mapper knows your intention.
+In your code, you need to *annotate* certain structures so that libyaml_constructor knows your intention.
 You annotate a type or field by adding a comment in front of it which has `!` as first character in the comment content (i.e. it starts with either `//!` or `/*!`).
 The string following the `!` is the annotation until the next space.
 Content after